 A personal injury attorney will do this by presenting evidence to support their client’s testimony.
-Evidence may include items like security camera footage, pictures taken at the scene of the accident, doctor’s notes, receipts, and more.
+According to Freedman Law, evidence usually includes items such as “security camera footage, pictures taken at the scene of the accident, doctor’s notes, receipts, and more.”

 Does the Burden of Proof Ever Shift to the Defense?

 In what’s known as an “affirmative defense,” the burden of proof shifts to the defense.
 This occurs when the defense provides additional facts to defend their unlawful conduct against the plaintiff.
 In other words, an affirmative defense brings new evidence that the defense must prove.

 Why Does the Burden of Proof Vary in Different Areas of Law?